tetratelabs/istio-0to60/docs/the-app.md

 ## Next

 In the next lab, we expose the `web-frontend` using an Istio Ingress Gateway.
+Alternatively, you have the option of exploring the future Kubernetes API Gateway version of the Ingress lab.

 This will allow us to access this application on the web.